One DnD 2025 Class and Subclass Tier List Breakdown

 Twilight

-Vigilant Blessing (Level 3) – B Tier – Although this only impacts one person, advantage on Initiative for absolutely free is obviously pretty good.
+Vigilant Blessing (Level 3) – C+ Tier – Although this only impacts one person, advantage on Initiative for absolutely free is obviously pretty good.

-Channel Divinity: Twilight Sanctuary (Level 3) – S+ Tier – This is easily one of the most powerful ability in all of D&D when you consider the level you get it at.
-Activating this means it’s functionally impossible to lose a fight as your team will just be drowning in temporary hp or you can even stop them from being charmed or frightened.
+Channel Divinity: Twilight Sanctuary (Level 3) – S Tier – This is easily one of the most powerful ability in all of D&D when you consider the level you get it at.
+Activating this means it’s functionally impossible to lose a fight as your team will just be drowning in temporary health or you can even stop them from being charmed or frightened.

-3rd Level Spells (Level 5) – B+ Tier – While Aura of Vitality is already a spell you could pick up, Tiny Hut is a really nice and rare pick up as this is the only class outside of Wizard that can get it.
+3rd Level Spells (Level 5) – B+ Tier – While Aura of Vitality is already a spell you could pick up, Tiny Hut is a really nice and rare pick up as this is the only class outside of Wizard (or Bards with their Magical Secrets) that can get it.

-Steps of Night (Level 6) – B+ Tier – Free flying when you’re in dim light or darkness!
-That sounds specific, but your Twilight Sanctuary makes a 30 foot sphere of dim light that follows you around making this really easy to use.
+Steps of Night (Level 6) – B Tier – Free flying when you’re in dim light or darkness!
+That sounds specific, but your Twilight Sanctuary makes a 30 foot sphere of dim light that follows you around making this really easy to use, even if you are limited to PB times per day.

 5th Level Spells (Level 9) – C Tier – Not great, but not terrible options as Circle of Power is a solid spell.

-Twilight Shroud (Level 17) – C Tier – Surprisingly weak for an ability in this class, but still far from bad.
+Twilight Shroud (Level 17) – C Tier – Surprisingly weak for an ability in this class, but this is still a pretty reasonable ability.

 War

-Channel Divinity: Guided Strike (Level 3) – B- Tier – While this is mainly helpful on those who hit like a truck with one attack or when an enemy is really low on health, converting a miss into a hit is still a reasonably powerful ability.
+Channel Divinity: Guided Strike (Level 3) – B- Tier – While this is mainly helpful on those who hit like a truck with one attack or when an enemy is really low on health, converting a miss into a hit is still a reasonably powerful ability that a party can pretty easily build around.
+This is better at early levels compared to late, but Barbarians and Rogues are going to love you.

-War Priest – B- Tier – This is a really good ability early when you have less to do with your bonus action, but as you level up, this gets weaker.
-Still, this is a very solid ability overall.
+War Priest (Level 3) – B-* Tier – This is a really good ability early when you have less to do with your bonus action, but as you level up, this gets substantially weaker.
+Still, decent overall.

-War God’s Blessing (Level 6) – D Tier – Using a Channel Divinity just for +2 AC or a base Spiritual Weapon may be acceptable early, but it is not going to scale well at all.
+War God’s Blessing (Level 6) – D Tier – Using a Channel Divinity just for +2 AC or a base Spiritual Weapon may be acceptable in early levels, but it is not going to scale well at all.
 I would much rather save my charges for Guided Strike.

-4th Level Spells (Level 7) – D Tier – Two very mediocre spells, even if Fire Shield isn’t part of the Cleric spell list.
+4th Level Spells (Level 7) – D- Tier – Two exceedingly mediocre spells, even if Fire Shield isn’t part of the normal Cleric spell list.

 5th Level Spells (Level 9) – B- Tier – Two pretty solid spells and both are unique to Cleric!
-Steel Wind Strike, in particular, is a nice pick up.
+Steel Wind Strike, in particular, is a nice pick up as Clerics rarely get good damage options.

 Avatar of Battle (Level 17) – B- Tier – The ability is good, it just comes really late as Barbarian’s get this with their Rage normally.
-Still a strong ability.
+This is still a strong ability.

 Druid Subclass Rankings